-Make this deliciously sweet Okinawan treat called Sata Andagi with simple baking ingredients.
-It’s a type of deep fried doughnut popular in Okinawa with the winning combination of crispy and cakey!
+You only need 3 ingredients to make a deliciously sweet Okinawan treat called Sata Andagi.
+It’s a type of deep-fried donut or dango from Okinawa, Japan that is the winning combination of crispy and cakey!

 During our short stay in Okinawa, we had a few chances to enjoy different flavors of Okinawan doughnuts, Sata Andagi (サーターアンダギー).
-Not only these doughnuts were on a list of must-eats when you visit, they are also known as an easy homemade snack in Okinawa.
-Since the idea of easy is always appealing, it had been on my mind to try my hand on these yummy doughnuts for a while.
+Not only these doughnuts were on a list of must-eats when we visit, they are also known as an easy homemade snack in Okinawa.
+Since the idea of easy is always appealing, it had been on my mind to try my hand at these yummy doughnuts for a while.

-Of all the various fun flavors, I decided to make Black Sugar Sata Andagi as my first.
+Of all the various fun flavors, I decided to make Black Sugar Sata Andagi first.
 Relatively unrefined, black sugar is a common sugar in Okinawa and its deep malty, caramel-y characteristic enhances the flavor of the doughnuts tremendously.

 What is Sata Andagi?